practicalli/clojure/reference/functions.md

 user=> (source +)
 (defn +
-  "Returns the sum of nums. (+) returns 0.
+  "Returns the sum of numbers. (+) returns 0.
 Does not auto-promote longs, will throw on overflow.
 See also: +'" {:inline (nary-inline 'add 'unchecked_add) :inline-arities >1?